vre-hub/vre-hub.github.io/docs/tech-docs/services/cvmfs.md

 * ********************************************************************
 ```

-In order to publish conent, it is necessary to switch to a dedicated user, as suggested: `sudo -i -u xxxxxxx`.
+In order to publish content, it is necessary to switch to a dedicated user, as suggested: `sudo -i -u xxxxxxx`.

 How to provide packages and proper versioning is left to the operators.

 :::danger[Pro Tip]
-The VRE strategy for content publishing relies on the creation of a tarball contaning the necessary software and vesions, followed by a setup script to be executed at need. <br/>
+The VRE strategy for content publishing relies on the creation of a tarball containing the necessary software and versions, followed by a setup script to be executed at need. <br/>
 More details can be found in the **[ESCAPE CVMFS GitHub Repository](https://github.com/vre-hub/escape-cvmfs)**.
 :::